Attempted murder suspect will stand trial, remains in jail, co-defendant free on bond

-CHEROKEE CO., KS – A Webb City woman will stand trial for attempted murder and assault.
+CHEROKEE CO., Kan. — A Webb City woman will stand trial for attempted murder and assault.

 Ivy Simpson, 23, waived her preliminary hearing in Cherokee County court today (Thur.
 4/6).